ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 Most studies recommend board training that emphasizes the challenges and possibilities of a federated system.

+**Proposal: The central office and regional Boards should regularly meet to ensure alignment of governance.**

 With the recognition that a central office Board does not operate in a vacuum, some other possibilities for support present themselves.
 While in our federation to date there has been much effort in establishing